AlbertArakelyan/AlbertArakelyan/README.md

 - Helpful for both beginners and advanced devs

 *Check it out and let me know what new resources you’d like to see!*

+## 🌱 Mentorship & Community Impact

+- **Mentored 3 generations of interns** — many now thriving at leading tech companies worldwide.
+- I actively support newcomers, both in the workplace and through open source, helping them launch their careers and find their confidence.
+- I strive to bring this same spirit to all my projects—welcoming contributors, providing clear guidance, and empowering others to grow and succeed.

 ---
 ### 👨‍💻 About me: